 To minimize your pain, Dr. Karagodsky will inject a local anesthetic.
 This ensures your comfort during treatment.
 Our office also works with an anesthesiologist to provide general anesthesia for patients who desire further sedation.
 To extract a tooth, Dr. Karagodsky will use special tools to gently loosen it from the jaw.
 Once the tooth is loosened, he will carefully remove it.
-If you have a large tooth that is difficult to remove, he may break the tooth into pieces to safely extract it without damaging your surrounding tissue.
+If you have a large tooth which is difficult to remove, he may break the tooth into pieces, so as to safely extract it without damaging your surrounding tissue.
 If you will replace your teeth with Dental Implants, Dr. Karagodsky may perform a Bone Graft during the same appointment to help preserve or rebuild your jawbone tissue.

 Removing a tooth can eliminate infection, which not only saves your other teeth, but can also prevent the development of other serious health conditions.

 Smile Maker is dedicated to helping patients preserve as much of their natural smile as possible.
 However, when other General or Restorative Treatments fail, extraction can become necessary.
 Removing a tooth can eliminate infection, which not only saves your other teeth but can also prevent the development of other serious health conditions.
 Tooth extraction can also eliminate any pain caused by your decayed or infected tooth.
-We also can replace your tooth with a natural-looking restoration so you can chew, speak, and smile with confidence.
+We also can replace your tooth with a natural-looking restoration, that so you can chew, speak, and smile with confidence.

-If you suspect your tooth is infected or damaged, do not dely to contact us and schedule an appointment.
+If you suspect your tooth is infected or damaged, do not delay to contact us and schedule an appointment.
 If we cannot repair your tooth, we will remove it, so we can help preserve the rest of your smile.

 Please use this form to contact us.
 We will get back to you as soon as possible.